 Our staff are available to present to your students on current career topics.
 Topics include resumes, cover letters, interviewing, LinkedIn, networking and more.
 All presentations align with NACE competencies and industry standards.
 Moreover, presentations are available in-person, via video conferencing or pre-recorded.

 Every semester we invite employers to participate in panel discussions.
 Panels are an engaging way for students to learn about industry and explore career paths.
 We typically place two to four professionals on each panel (in-person or virtual).

 Additionally, we can source industry professionals for participation in project-based learning, informational interviewing, and more.

 Throughout the academic year, we see a high volume of students referred to us by faculty and staff.
 We value these referrals and know that you are always on the lookout for when to refer.
 Refer a student for career coaching.

 Research Support + Data Sharing

 Academic research truly takes a village.
-If you are currently / planning to conduct research on career topics, reach out to us.
-We regularly collect data on employment outcomes, hiring trends, and the efficacy of experiential learning and career services in higher education.
+If you are conducting research on career topics, reach out to us.
+We regularly collect data on employment outcomes, hiring trends, and the efficacy of experiential learning in higher education.